Acquaintance Time of a Graph: Introduction

 \section{Introduction}

-In this work we deal with a problem where agents walk on a graph meeting each other, and our goal is to make every pair of agents meet as fast as possible.
+In this work we deal with the following problem: agents walk on a graph meeting each other, and our goal is to make every pair of agents meet as fast as possible.
 Specifically, we introduce the following parameter of connected graphs.
 For a given graph $G = (V,E)$ we place one agent in each vertex of the graph.
-Every pair of agents sharing a common edge are declared to be acquainted.
+Every pair of agents sharing a common edge is declared to be acquainted.
 In each round we choose some matching of $G$ (not necessarily a maximal matching), and for each edge in the matching the agents on this edge swap places.
-After the swap, again, every pair of agents sharing a common edge are acquainted, and the process continues.
-We define the \emph{acquaintance time} of a graph $G$, denoted by $\AC(G)$, to be the minimal number of rounds required until every two agents are acquainted with each other.
+After the swap, again, every pair of agents sharing a common edge become acquainted, and the process continues until every two agents are acquainted with each other.
+Such a sequence is called {\em a strategy for acquaintance in $G$}.
+We define the \emph{acquaintance time} of a graph $G$, denoted by $\AC(G)$, to be the minimal number of rounds in a strategy for acquaintance in $G$.

-Several problems of similar flavor have been studies in the past.
-One such problem is the Routing Permutation on Graphs via Matchings studied by Alon, Chung, and Graham in~\cite{ACG}, where the input is a graph $G=(V,E)$ and a permutation of the vertices $\sigma: V\to V$, and the goal is to route all agents to their respective destinations according to $\sigma$; that is the agent sitting originally in the vertex $v$ should be routed to the vertex $\sigma(v)$ for all $v \in V$.
-In our setting we encounter a similar routing problem, where we route the agents from some set of vertices $S \seq V$ to some $T \seq V$ without specifying the target location in $T$ of each of the agents.
-More related problems include the well studied problems of Gossiping and Broadcasting (see the survey of Hedetniemi, Hedetniemi, and Liestman~\cite{HHL} for details), and the Target Set Selection Problem (see, e.g., \cite{KKT,Ch,Rei}).